jimmoffitt/bounding-boxes/rbBoundingBoxes/README.md

 ###Usage

-The following parameters are used to specify the rule you are after:
+The following parameters are used to specify the rules to be generated:
 ```
     Study area coordinates in decimal degrees (required):
     -w  => Western longitude.